Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ### PAsData
 This is a typed way of representing [`BuiltinData`/`Data`](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md).
 It is highly encouraged you use `PAsData` to keep track of what "species" of `Data` value you actually have. `Data` can be a `Constr` (for sum of products - ADTs), `Map` (for wrapping assoc maps of Data to Data), `List` (for wrapping builtin lists of data), `I` (for wrapping builtin integers), and `B` (for wrapping builtin bytestrings).

+> Aside: You might be asking, what's an "`I` data value"?
+This is referring to the different constructors of `Data`/`BuiltinData`.
+You can find a full explanation of this at [plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md).

 Consider a function that takes in and returns a `B` data value - aka `ByteString` as a `Data` value.
 If you use the direct Plutarch synonym to `Data` - `PData`, you'd have-
 ```hs